 Elberton is a very small city located in the state of Georgia.
 With a population of 4,329 people and four constituent neighborhoods, Elberton is the 152nd largest community in Georgia.

-Because occupations involving physical labor dominate the local economy, Elberton is generally considered to be a blue-collar town.
-42.08% of the Elberton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Elberton is a city of production and manufacturing workers, service providers, and sales and office workers.
-There are especially a lot of people living in Elberton who work in sales jobs (11.70%), maintenance occupations (7.99%), and office and administrative support (6.03%).
+Elberton is a blue-collar town, with 38.75% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Elberton is a city of production and manufacturing workers, sales and office workers, and service providers.
+There are especially a lot of people living in Elberton who work in management occupations (11.85%), office and administrative support (10.52%), and sales jobs (8.03%).

-The per capita income in Elberton in 2010 was $16,391, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $65,564 for a family of four.
+The per capita income in Elberton in 2018 was $20,757, which is middle income relative to Georgia, and lower middle income relative to the rest of the US.
+This equates to an annual income of $83,028 for a family of four.
 However, Elberton contains both very wealthy and poor people as well.
-Elberton also has one of the higher rates of people living in poverty in the nation, with 32.93% of its population below the federal poverty line.

 Elberton is an extremely ethnically-diverse city.
 The people who call Elberton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Elberton residents report their race to be White, followed by Black or African-American.
-Elberton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.15% of the city’s residents.
-Important ancestries of people in Elberton include English, German, French , and Scottish.
+Important ancestries of people in Elberton include Irish, English, German, Norwegian, and European.

 The most common language spoken in Elberton is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.